 assemblyName.
 The transaction ends when the method returns or throws an exception.

 You can view these metrics in the Transactions page and in transaction traces.
-To view the transaction: Go to one.newrelic.com > APM > (select an app) > Monitor > Transactions > Type > (select a type).
-The type is defined by
+To view the transaction: Go to one.newrelic.com > APM & services > (select an app) > Monitor > Transactions > Type > (select a type).
+The type will

-one.newrelic.com > APM > (select an app) > Monitoring > Transactions > Type > (selected type): Use the Type menu to view your custom transactions.
+one.newrelic.com > APM & services > (select an app) > Monitoring > Transactions > Type > (selected type): Use the Type menu to view your custom transactions.

 This example presents a simple implementation of creating transactions.

 This simple console app demonstrates creating transactions.
 After running the application a few times, you see the transactions you created in the Transactions page (at one.newrelic.com > APM & services > (select an app) > Transactions > Type).
 The Dummy segment will be visible in the transactions breakdown table and in any transaction traces.